Azure/doAzureParallel/README.md

 This information can be found in the Azure Portal inside your Azure Storage Account:

 ![Azure Storage Acccount in the Portal](./vignettes/doAzureParallel-azurestorage-instructions.PNG "Azure Storage Acccount in the Portal")
 Please note EndpointSuffix is the last part of the Connection string shown in the Access keys blade.
+For Azure public cloud, its value is core.windows.net.
+For Azure national clouds, the endpoint is core.chinacloudapi.cn, core.usgovcloudapi.net or core.cloudapi.de.

 Keep track of the above keys and account information as it will be used to connect your R session with Azure.